dan-parker/PowerLock/README.md

 Binary in releases

 Mark II - Checks only for the ASCII key ID
 Mark III - Checks for the ID from a specific device only, Windows Remote Desktop sends the same keyID when connecting...
+This uses the AHKHID library